lueasf/Quotz/README.md

 # Generator of quotes from an API

 ## Description
+This repo contains a prog that generates quotes from an API.

+## lib
+curl : sudo apt-get install libcurl4-openssl-dev
+json : sudo apt-get install libcjson-dev

 ## Compile
-lib : sudo apt-get install libcurl4-openssl-dev
-gcc -o main main.c api.c -lcurl
+gcc -o main main.c api.c -lcurl -lcjson